AdamHing/ShortVideoMaker/README.md

 - Make sure to provide valid video links and follow the on-screen instructions.
 - Some functionality (commented-out lines) might be incomplete or optional.

----

-Feel free to customize this README based on your specific requirements or provide additional details about the project structure, file organization, or any other relevant information.